 - Mr. Jonathan Johnson

 Title and suffix are considerations no matter where the data came from — whether it was entered by the person themselves or sourced from a third-party list.

 5. Website URL Considerations

 Using a website URL to find duplicate records is common for companies within a CRM.

-Between two records, the field may or may not include the “www.” or the “http://” in the URL, causing you to miss a duplicate record.
+Between two customer records, the field may or may not include the “www.” or the “http://” in the URL, causing you to miss duplicate records.

-Or, different records may have different top-level domains.
+Or, different customer records may have different top-level domains.
 For instance, microsoft.com vs. microsoft.co.uk